mozaik-association/mozaik/docs/Contacts Module.md

 !!! abstract "Adresse"

     The encoding of addresses on the contact form is facilitated by the auto-completion fonctinnnality that the system provides.
 This fonctionnnality allows you to choose the city and the street from a list of predefined choices.
 This system allows to avoid encoding errors and also to detect duplicates.
-    Depending on their address, the organisation's contacts are associated with a local group/instance.
+    Depending on their address, the organization's contacts are associated with a local group/instance.
 When the address changes, the instance of the contact will also change.
     !!! example

         A contact whose address is located in Huy will belong to the Huy local group if the address of a party member is changed, a function can be selected to automatically change the local group member.
 If a member moves from Brussels to Namur.
 Then his local group will change from Brussels to Namur.